 Add a small handful of stuffing through the hole.
 Stitch closed.
 Tie a knot in the back and cut your thread.

 Now you have a cute heart plushie!
 Make one for you and one to give to a friend!

-If you liked this beginning sewing project for kids you might also like…
+If you liked this cute little heart plushie sewing project you might also like…